Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Sole traders are self-employed people who own and run their business without any legal distinction between themselves and the business.
 As a sole trader you ‘are’ the business, and this has an impact on your responsibilities and the way you pay tax.

-Lots of people decide to run their self-employed business as a sole trader, and it’s one of the most popular structures in the UK for several reasons.
+Lots of people decide to set up a self-employed business as a sole trader, and it’s one of the most popular structures in the UK for several reasons.

 One of the benefits of being a sole trader is that registering the business is incredibly straightforward.
 You’ll need to register as a sole trader for Self Assessment so that HMRC know you’re self-employed, but beyond that you’re ready to go.